-“We want people to save as well as support each other through the fund”
+“We want people to save as well as supporting each other through the fund”

 Partners have joined patterns

-From Government institutions through non-profit organizations to the private sector, survivors have been paid attention to, according to Egide Gatali the body’s president.
+From Government institutions through non-profit organisations to the private sector, survivors have been paid attention to, according to Egide Gatali the body’s president.

 “We thank the government from the bottom of our hearts from President Paul Kagame to the lowest levels of leadership for their support of and making survivors’ concerns a priority”

 We thank the Ministry of Justice and its affiliated institutions including CNLG who support us in seeking justice for genocide survivors

 We also thank local government ministry and its affiliations such as FARG which has provided academic supported to genocide survivors, improving both social and economic affairs of survivors

 The Ministry of Health and Rwanda Biomedical Centre (RBC) has been very instrumental in survivors’ health and particularly mental health.
 A lot of surveys have been conducted and support to meet depression challenges.